 What Is Docker And How Should We Use It?

-Accordingly, it is essential to get acquainted with the overall framework and use Docker.
-In the future, one of the critical points that companies refer to in employment ads is the dominance of Docker or its competitor Kubernetes.
+Accordingly, getting acquainted with the overall framework and using Docker is essential.
+In the future, one of the critical points that companies refer to in employment ads is the dominance of Docker or its competitor, Kubernetes.

 What is Docker?